Looking to join the School of Earth and Space Exploration?

 Minimum Qualifications:

-- Ph.D. by the time of appointment in a field relevant to Earth and Space exploration, including (but not limited to) astrophysics, physics, chemistry, geology, biology, and engineering.
+- Ph.D. by the time of appointment in a field relevant to Earth and Space exploration, including (but not limited to) astrophysics, physics, chemistry, geology, planetary science, biology, and engineering.

-- Candidates must be within five years from receipt of the doctoral degree.
+- Candidates must be within four years from receipt of doctoral degree.

 - Demonstrated commitment to working with faculty, staff, students, and communities, to advance the principles of the ASU Charter.